gkarthiks/quick-commands-cheat-sheet/conventional-commit-verbs.md

-feat | addition of some new features cut | Remove a capability e.g. feature, test, dependency chore | Some house keeping activity
-Fix = Fix an issue e.g. bug, typo, accident, misstatement.

-Bump = Increase the version of something e.g. dependency.
+feat | addition of some new features cut | Remove a capability e.g. feature, test, dependency chore | Some house keeping activity fix | Fix an issue e.g. bug, typo bump | Increase the version of something e.g. dependency. refactor | A code change that MUST be just a refactoring

-Start = Begin doing something; e.g. create a feature flag.

-Stop = End doing something; e.g. remove a feature flag.

-Refactor = A code change that MUST be just a refactoring.

 Reformat = Refactor of formatting, e.g. omit whitespace.